Korchy/blender-arb/README.md

 Installation:
 -
-Download the *.zip archive with the add-on distributive.
+- Download the *.zip archive with the add-on distributive.

-The "Preferences" window — Add-ons — Install... — specify the downloaded archive.
+- The "Preferences" window — Add-ons — Install... — specify the downloaded archive.

 Version history
 -
 1.0.0
-- Updated for Blender 2.8
-- Version for Blender 2.7x frozen

-0.0.2

-- Added "Width-Height" checker to change border Right-Bottom coordinates to Width-Height values

-0.0.1

 - Release